 You have a number of options when considering a SAML service, including building a SAML server in-house (for example, OpenAM) or choosing a SAML service such as Okta, OneLogin, and PingIdentity.

 To set up SAML in your Zendesk, you'll need the following:

 A SAML server with provisioned users or connected to an identity repository such as Microsoft Active Directory or LDAP

 The Remote Login URL for your SAML server (sometimes called SAML Single Sign-on URL)

-The SHA1 or SHA2 fingerprint of the SAML certificate from your SAML server.
+The SHA2 fingerprint of the SAML certificate from your SAML server.
 X.509 certificates are supported and should be in PEM or DER format.
 There is no upper limit on the size of the SHA fingerprint.

 After you have your SAML server properly configured, you can use the remote login URL and the SHA fingerprint to configure SAML in Zendesk Support.
 See Enabling SAML single sign-on in Zendesk Support.

 Other SAML servers may require additional information

 Other SAML servers may ask for the following information when configuring an integration with Zendesk: